ptrpfa/ZeroWasteKitchen/README.md

 #### MySQL Database Setup
 To setup your own MySQL database for this project, follow the instructions below:

 1. Ensure that you have MySQL installed on your computing environment.
+To install MySQL, click [here](https://dev.mysql.com/downloads/installer/).
 2. Run the following command to import the empty MySQL database that has been preloaded with all essential recipe data:
     ```
     mysql -u<username> -p < sql/Empty_17July2023.sql